nkespiritu/minimal-mistakes/_pages/about.md

 ## Education

+:sunflower: **Master of Science in Data Science** \
+Asian Institute of Management
+2020 - 2021.

-:seedling: Bachelor of Science in Economics \
+:seedling: **Bachelor of Science in Economics** \
 University of the Philippines Diliman \
 2013 - 2017

-:sunflower: Master of Science in Data Science \
-Asian Institute of Management
-2020 - 2021.

 Random tidbit: I spent *a week* at the AIM campus and I only briefly saw my classmates and professors, until the country went on lockdown starting March 15, 2020.
-I pursued my Master's degree during the height of the pandemic, because I knew this is what I would have done regardless of the state of the nation.
+I pursued my Master's degree during the height of the pandemic, because I've always know I've wanted to do this.

 ## What I'm up to these days